Superstition (play): Background

 Barker was a groundbreaking playwright because of the sense of patriotism he brought to his works.
 In the preface of another of his plays, Barker laments that American audiences at the time still expected plays to "lisp the language of Shakespere".
 Barker's playwriting style is intentionally unlike English plays at the time.
 His plays are uniquely American in style.

 Beyond just the style of play, Barker chiefly wrote plays set in America and about American problems.
-One evidence of this is in his play The Indian Princess, one of the first Pocahontas stories in American culture.
+One example of this is in his play The Indian Princess, one of the first Pocahontas stories in American culture.
 Superstition is another example of America-centered plays.
 One of the characters, called "the Unknown" represents William Goffe, who was the regicide of Charles I, as well helping rally the people of this village against the Native Americans as they're about to be attacked.
-Although The Unknown is certainly not the main character of Superstition, he is central to the plot and represents American ideals.
+Although the Unknown is certainly not the main character of Superstition, he is central to the plot and represents American ideals.